coreybrown89/blitz/packages/server/src/synchronizer/refactor.md

 Analysis needs to be done in stream as new information comes in.
 Eg. when someone renames a file that file goes to the analysis engine which works out invariants as they occur without requiring a sweep of the entire file system.

-To do this it should work in stream and have access to a list of the ingress and complete items

-# Process
+# Rules

-Process should take a file and process it
+Rule streams should take a file and process it

 Possible things it can do:

 - Change its path or contents
 - Drop the file from further processing.
 Don't copy it.
 - Add new files to the input stream - Associating the new files with the original

-# Rules
+- Write an error to the error stream

 Rules can create a new file to add to the head of the queue

-They can fork a stream eg. to run a paralell process such as analysis or write a manifest file

 They can hold state in a closure.